sound-infinity/Cheat-Engine/README.md

-P.S.
+# ISSUES

 If you're getting kicked at all for using cheat engine, change your cheat engine settings to match the 3 screenshots I uploaded here.
 Make sure they're as close as possible to the pictures.
 And DONT use 'Open Cheat Table' for executing lua scripts

 That is all.